Liesl Tommy

 Liesl Tommy (/ˈliːsəl/) is a South African-American director.
 Primarily known for her stage work, Tommy became the first woman of color to be nominated for the Tony Award for Best Direction of a Play, for directing the Broadway production of Danai Gurira's Eclipsed (2017).
+She also guest directed The Walking Dead episode "Chokepoint".
 She made her feature film directorial debut with the biopic Respect, based on the life of singer Aretha Franklin, starring Jennifer Hudson and released in August 2021.

 Early life

-Tommy was born in Cape Town, South Africa, during apartheid and experienced racial segregation because she was a non-white citizen.
+Tommy was born in Cape Town, South Africa during apartheid and experienced racial segregation as a non-white citizen.
 The family lived in the Factreton township.
 Her father was a high-school teacher and politically active against the apartheid regime.
 In 1985, when the South African government declared a state of emergency, Tommy's family emigrated to the USA where her father had studied Urban Planning at MIT on a Fulbright scholarship in the 1970s.
 They moved to Boston when Tommy was 15 years old.
 She attended Newton North High School where she was one of the few black students.
 Tommy stated that while in high school, she found a common language and purpose through theatre and made that her main focus.

 After graduation, Tommy studied acting with Clare Davidson in London.
 After she returned to Boston, she worked as a pre-school teacher at Project AFRIC (Advancement for Families Rich in Children), a program working with at-risk families in the Roxbury area of Boston.
-Tommy attended a conservatory program through Trinity Repertory Company in Providence, Rhode Island.
-While in acting school she developed an interest in directing and her teachers gave her the opportunity to direct a show once a year until she graduated.